StrawberryBe/analytics.de-DE/help/implement/js-implementation/c-variables/configuration-variables.md

 | Big5 | Big-5 |
 | Shift_JIS | SJIS |

-Da zahlreiche Kodierungen und Aliase vorhanden sind, wenden Sie sich an Ihren Implementierungsberater oder an den Adobe-Kundendienst, um den richtigen Wert für "charset" zu bestätigen, wenn dieser nicht in der oben stehenden Tabelle angezeigt wird.
+Da zahlreiche Kodierungen und Aliase vorhanden sind, wenden Sie sich an Ihren Implementierungsberater oder den Adobe-Kundendienst, um den korrekten Wert für charSet zu bestätigen, wenn er nicht in der oben stehenden Tabelle aufgeführt ist.

 If a site has different web encodings on different pages, or a single JavaScript file is used for multiple sites, the charSet property can be set to a default value in the JavaScript file and then reset on specific pages as needed to override the default; for example, `s.charSet="UTF-8"` or `s.charSet="SJIS"`.